 Nanny spent many summers with my sister and me, teaching us to bake cookies, cakes, and Depression-era favorites like SOS.
 You’ll find a lot of her recipes on this site.
-She’s the single most influential person on my cooking style, and making them for the blog and for you is my way of keeping her close by, even though she’s still in San Antonio and we live in New Jersey now.
+She’s the single most influential person on my cooking style, and making them for the blog and for you is my way of keeping her close.
+Plus, it’s really difficult to find a chicken fried steak in New Jersey.. just sayin’.

 Nanny gave me my first cookbook when I was 17, and it’s turned into a full on obsession.
 Maybe I’ll write one one day, maybe I won’t – but I will never stop loving what happens when love and food come together to make dinner (or dessert).

-When I’m not whipping up Migas or Mexican Wedding Cookies in the kitchen, I work full time as a Fraud Analyst.
-I’m learning French.
+When I’m not whipping up Migas or Mexican Wedding Cookies in the kitchen, I work full time as the managing editor of Food Fanatic, after more than a decade as a fraud analyst.
 I’m desperately in love with my husband.
+In late 2013, after a harrowing labor, we welcomed our miracle baby, Evan James.
 And I’m aunt to the two most brilliant children in the entire universe, David and Ava.

 My sister and her babies.

 What do I hope for Bluebonnets & Brownies?
-That I can teach someone to cook.
+That I can teach someone to cook something they love.
 Or that I can teach someone about Hispanic and Texan culture.
 I am not Hispanic, but grew up immersed in the culture, and love it as if I were born to it.

 Texas is a country unto itself: in fact, did you know it was not a state, but an independent republic, from 1836 to 1845?
 The cultures found there are as unique as its residents.
 I grew up immersed in that, and I will be forever be thankful.